sarahg0201/maxwell/README.md

 # Programming Assignment: Maxwell's Demon
-This project was done in the course COSC 150 - Advanced Programming The assignment requirements included:
+This project was done in the course COSC 150 - Advanced Programming.

+The assignment requirements included:
 - Implement a graphical user interface (GUI)
 - Implement the design using Swing containers and components